larkintuckerllc/aws-architect-associate/2/2.4/README.md

 With AWS DMS, you can perform one-time migrations, and you can replicate ongoing changes to keep sources and targets in sync.
 If you want to change database engines, you can use the AWS Schema Conversion Tool (AWS SCT) to translate your database schema to the new platform.
 You then use AWS DMS to migrate the data.
 Because AWS DMS is a part of the AWS Cloud, you get the cost efficiency, speed to market, security, and flexibility that AWS services offer.

 * Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
-The core of Neptune is a purpose-built, high-performance graph database engine.
+The core of Neptune is a purpose-built, high-performance InsIns database engine.

 * Amazon Quantum Ledger Database (Amazon QLDB) is a fully managed ledger database that provides a transparent, immutable, and cryptographically verifiable transaction log owned by a central trusted authority.
 You can use Amazon QLDB to track all application data changes, and maintain a complete and verifiable history of changes over time.